michaeldmcqueen/shatteringthesilence/_programs/planting-project.md

   - Kitchen
 ---

 Do you like succulents?
 Create your own succulent mandala to take home!
 What IS a mandala?
 Mandala means circle and represents your relationship between the universe and your spirit.
 Planting a mandala enhances focus, combats anxiety and aids in your appreciation for the beauty of nature.
-Planting a mandala is  fun and transformative!
+Planting a mandala is &nbsp;fun and transformative!

+Sessions in the kitchen are limited to 15 people.&nbsp; Sign-up on the door to reserve a spot.&nbsp;